Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 #slide[

-  == Not enough about vectors
+  == Why vectors?

   Broadly, we can describe the characteristics of things with numbers.

-  For instance, we can describe colours with RGB values.
+  For instance, we can describe colours with RGB values,\ or hotels with ratings.
 ]

 // Do I want to show a second arrow, or a second diagram with two arrows